1 person died, 10 injured after a boat ‘shattered the whole back’ of a ferry in Florida

 The collision happened around 8:40 p.m.
 Sunday near the Clearwater Memorial Causeway Bridge when a 37-foot recreational boat carrying about six people struck the 40-foot ferry carrying about 45 people, according to Clearwater Police and Florida Fish and Wildlife Conservation Commission.

-The recreational boat “overrode nearly three-quarters of the ferry,” said Clearwater Police Department Chief Eric Gandy during a Monday news conference.
+The recreational boat “overrode nearly three-quarters of the ferry,” Clearwater Police Chief Eric Gandy during a Monday news conference.

+Clearwater police initially posted on X that the boat had “fled the scene,” but authorities with the state fish and wildlife commission say there is evidence that the boat remained at the scene for a period of time.

 Of the 10 people injured, six of them were transported to local hospitals as trauma alerts, Gandy said.
 The incident was declared “a mass casualty incident by the fire department due to the number of injuries,” according to Clearwater police.